 The Bell in Ticehurst Weddings | Venue Guide + Real Stories

-I know The Bell better than most — I even got married here myself.
-Since then, I’ve photographed countless weddings at this venue, and every single one has felt different.
-That’s the magic of The Bell: it’s full of personality, but couples always make it their own.
+I know The Bell better than most — I got married here myself.
+Since then I’ve photographed more weddings at this venue than anywhere else in Sussex, and every single one has felt completely different.
+That’s the thing about The Bell: it has enough character to carry any kind of day, but never competes with the couple having it.

 Why Couples Love The Bell in Ticehurst